-As an outbound insurance call center reaching out to established customers, you likely already have the advantage of being able to access customer information before your agents ever start dialing the number.
+As an outbound call center reaching out to established customers, you likely already have the advantage of being able to access customer information before your agents ever start dialing the number.
 But just knowing the age, education, marital status, and policy data of your customer may not be enough to fully customize the call to fit their needs.

 Customer relationship management (CRM) solutions can help you build a detailed profile of each customer you need to contact, and make this information easily accessible from a central dashboard.
 Review past contact and claim history, make note of call preferences, and seamlessly transition between agents by sharing relevant call data.
-An effective CRM gives insurance call-center agents a clearer understanding of each unique customer, so that outbound calls speak to them as individuals.
+An effective CRM gives insurance agents a clearer understanding of each unique customer, so that outbound calls speak to them as individuals.

 3. Call at the right time of day